 The braided channels associated with the Cooper Creek surround the proposed activity.
-The Aztec 1 gas flowline crosses braided channels of the Cooper Creek at a number of locations (refer Figure 4).
+Six (6) of the seven (7) buried gas pipelines cross the braided channels of the Cooper Creek, some at a number of locations (refer Figure 4).
 The area of the proposed activity is subject to intermittent flows associated with Cooper Creek flood events and will experience intermittent surface water flows during storm events, causing localised ponding of surface water, as discussed above.

-The Aztec 1 gas flowline is located in an area mapped arid/semi-arid floodplain lignum swamps.
-The northern section of the flowline is located is classified as palustrine wetlands, with the remaining sections not classified.
+PPL 2050 contains both general ecological significance (GES) wetlands and high ecological significance (HES) wetlands.
+There are no buried gas flowlines located within or intersecting HES wetlands.
+The Costa 1 gas flowline is entirely located within GES wetland.
+The Wackett 4 gas flowline is partially located within GES wetland.
+The GES wetland is mapped as palustrine RE - arid/semi-arid floodplain lignum swamps.
 Palustrine wetlands are essentially low-lying clay pan lakes surrounded by sand dunes and sand plains.
 The clay pans receive local inflows from their surrounding catchment areas during local rainfall events (BOM, 2018).

 The proposed activities are located within the existing infrastructure footprint.
-The existing pipeline is buried underground and the surface has been rehabilitated to reinstate existing drainage.
-The 3 metre operational right-of-way has not been constructed to any flood immunity, and will enable the passage of water keeping with existing hydrology.
-The mid-line risers are raised approximately 0.8 metres above ground on supports to avoid impacts to the surface hydrology at these locations.
-The pipeline will be restored at the end-of-life in accordance with the relevant EA conditions.
+No new surface disturbance activities, including placing new infrastructure within SEA, are proposed as part of this activity.
+The existing gas flowlines are buried underground and each surface has been rehabilitated to reinstate existing drainage.
+The 3-metre operational right-of-ways have not been constructed to any flood immunity; and will enable the passage of water keeping with existing hydrology.
+The mid-line risers on the Okotoko 4 buried gas flowline are raised approximately 0.8 metres above ground on supports to avoid impacts to the surface hydrology at these locations.
+Following cessation of flowline operation, existing infrastructure would be rehabilitated to promote the natural re-establishment of vegetation consistent to the surrounding undisturbed land in accordance with the relevant EA conditions.

 No new surface disturbance to land, such as clearing vegetation in or near streams, lakes, floodplains or wetlands, is required as part of the proposed activities.
-Given the nature of the proposed activities, and the implementation of the above design and management measures, there would be no widespread or irreversible impact on hydrological processes within the Channel Country SEA.
+Given the nature of the proposed activities, and the implementation of the above design and management measures, there would be no widespread or irreversible impact on hydrological processes or beneficial flooding within the Channel Country SEA.